California Finance Broker Surety Bond

 Section 22100 of the California Financial Code defines the requirements for license which includes a minimum net worth of at least $25,000 and requires a minimum $25,000 surety bond.
 None of the principals of the company can have a criminal history and must have a history of regulatory compliance.

-3. Submit fingerprint cards for each control person filing an NMLS individual form.
+- Submit fingerprint card(s) for each control person filing an NMLS individual form.

-4. Provide copies of the following if applicable: a Certificate of Filing from the county clerk in which the fictitious business name was filed, if any questions answered “Yes” on the disclosure statement, provide supporting documents, Certificate of Authority or Good Standing Certificate obtained from the California Secretary of State, partnership agreement, and an organizational chart if owned by another entity, entities, or persons, subsidiaries, or affiliated entities.
+- Provide copies of the following if applicable: a Certificate of Filing from the county clerk in which the fictitious business name was filed, if any questions answered “Yes” on the disclosure statement, provide supporting documents and any explanation for each answer, provide a Good Standing Certificate or Certificate of Authority obtained from the California Secretary of State, partnership agreement, and an organizational chart if owned by persons or another entity, entities, affiliated entities or subsidiaries.

-8. California finance broker licensees who originate mortgage loans are required to keep a minimum $25,000 surety bond.
-The bond amount is based on the amount of activities conducted by the licensee.
-The surety bond amounts will be based on the aggregate dollar amount of residential mortgage loans originated by the licensee in the preceding calendar year, as follows:
+California finance broker licensees who originate mortgage loans are required to keep a minimum $25,000 surety bond.
+The surety bond amounts will be based on the aggregate dollar amount of residential mortgage loans originated by the licensee in the previous calendar year, as follows:

 Surety bond requirements for CFLL licensees who do not originate residential mortgage loans will remain $25,000.